Rae699/Blog/_posts/2025-04-15-SICP-summary.md

 #### **The Problem: Computing GCD Using Normal-Order Evaluation**

-Given Euclid’s algorithm for the greatest common divisor:
+Given Euclid's algorithm for the greatest common divisor:

 ```scheme
 (define (gcd a b)